 Learn something new every day More Info... by email

 Interval estimates require parameters set in a specific data sample.
 This process starts with selecting a sample from a larger population set as it is often impractical to measure an entire population.
-In quantitative statistical analysis, population is a broad term that represents any large data group.
+In this type of statistical analysis, population is a broad term that represents any large data group.
 From the selected sample, individuals and companies can make inferences about the larger population set.
 Each sample must be large enough in order to make these inferences.

 Once individuals have a sample, they need to discover which types of statistics apply to the data.
 For example, descriptive statistics are among the most common for quantitative statistical analysis.
 These statistics include mode, mean, and median along with standard deviation and variance, among other potential statistics.
 The application of confidence levels also has inclusion here.
 Individuals and companies often look to achieve the highest confidence level possible in order to make accurate inferences.